jeog/TDAmeritradeAPI/README.md

 ##### Build

-The Eclipse/CDT generated makefiles are in the  'Debug' and 'Release' subdirectories.
+The Eclipse/CDT generated makefiles are in the  'Debug' and 'Release' subdirectories. *(The makefiles may need some tweaks for non-linux systems.)*

     user@host:~/dev/TDAmeritradeAPI/Release$ make

+\* *Tested on GNU/Linux Debian-8 using 'libcurl4-openssl-dev' package via apt and stock packages.*

 #### Windows

-*Tested on 32 and 64 bit Windows7 using pre-built dependencies.*

 ##### Install Dependencies